 This means that by 2018 the community energy sector will need to have developed radically new models of operation if it is to continue moving forward and develop at scale.

 In 2016 we celebrated the fourth Community Energy Fortnight, which ran from the 3rd to 18th September, and was supported by The Co-operative Energy, With the theme of Powering Forward, the Fortnight not only not only celebrated successful current projects, but also aimed to encourage discussion and explore options for development of new models to face the challenges ahead.
 Events followed four broad areas:

 · Exploring new approaches – new business models for community energy?

 · Stories from abroad – inspiration from other countries

 · Seeing and celebrating – showcasing successful projects and initiatives

 · Powering up – training, skills-building, learning events and workshops

-If you’re interested in getting involved and running an event, or would like to know more information, please contact us here.
+If you’re interested in getting involved in running an event for #CEF17, or would like to know more information, please contact us here.